luohancfd/CFCFD-NG/doc/sphinx/getting-started.rst

 * a Unix-like system with GNU-make, C and C++ compilers
 * popt (command-line parser) library and development files
-* readline library (including the header files, libreadline5-dev on Ubuntu)
+* readline library (including the header files, libreadline-dev on Ubuntu)
-* Python + (with the numpy and scipy extensions)
+* Python + the numpy, matplotlib and scipy extensions
 * SWIG
 * Tcl/Tk + the BWidget library (to run the GUI program e3console.tcl)